 Although they did point that out, they were also able to reveal the light at the end of a tunnel; the fact that women get through it and they’ve been doing it for years.
 Seeing these young artists come together and fill the room with the spirit of a strong woman helped so many people in the audience.
 Including me.

 The artists who performed where from all diverse backgrounds and ages, making the sense of community cover the room.

 “It was phenomenal to host an event with so much talent,” said Britta B.

 The celebration of women was most evident in the room.
-From the paintings, to the words and song, women were praised.
+From the paintings to the words and song, women were praised.

 “It was really awesome celebrating women and all that we are,” said Aisha Addo

 Some performances actually brought tears to my eyes.
 Not because I felt sad for them or anything but because I was able to connect on an emotional level.
-I was able to let their art seep into me and make me feel what their story was about rather then just hear it or see it.
+I was able to let their art seep into me and make me feel what their story was about rather than just hear it or see it.